 Chart Stats: Her highest Hot 100 hit was “Freak the Freak Out” from the Victorious soundtrack.
 No solo-chart data.

 Notable Deals: No active deals, but she isn’t afraid of a little Instagram sponcon.

 Power Move: Getting on three Nick shows in seven years.

 Power Miss: Ending her music career just as co-star Grande was beginning hers.

 Bottom Line: Justice is an icon for older members of Gen Z but is more often remembered for being a meme.

 24. Bridgit Mendler

 Child-Star Highlights: After playing a recurring character on Wizards of Waverly Place, Mendler starred in her own show, Good Luck Charlie, and then, as these things go, the Disney Channel original movie (DCOM) Lemonade Mouth.
 She then recorded her 2012 debut album, Hello My Name Is …

 Adult Highlights: Mendler continues to make pop music.
-She starred in Father of the Year with David Spade and will be in Netflix’s Merry Happy Whatever with Ashley Tisdale.
+She starred in Father of the Year with David Spade and Netflix’s Merry Happy Whatever with Ashley Tisdale.